Learning-Games/open-games-RLib/README.md

+# Learning Framework

+* This repo is an extension of the basic open games engine.
+It provides a playground for learning games.

 # Refactored version

 This repo is a refactored and simplified implementation on the basis of [this](https://github.com/jules-hedges/open-game-engine) version by Jules Hedges.